NEHW home page

 1974

-The Smirnoff Company donates the use of a motor-glider.
+The Smirnoff Beverages donates the use of a motor-glider.
 Bill Welch, pilot

 The Hawk Migration Association of North America organized.